-- 2. Before removing the dipstick, clean the area around the dipstick opening in the engine block to keep any dirt or debris out of the engine. - Unscrew and remove the filler plug/dipstick and wipe off with a clean rag.
-Insert dipstick into filler hole but DO NOT screw it in to check the oil level.
-Remove the dipstick and check the level.
-The oil level should be within the safe range (between the H and L marks on the dipstick).
+- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and press all the way down.

+4. Remove the dipstick again and check the oil level on the dipstick.
+The oil level should be within the "Operating Range" on the dipstick (between the "L" mark and the "F" mark).

-IMPORTANT: DO NOT operate engine without sufficient oil supply in the crankcase.
-DO NOT operate with oil level below the LOW (L) mark or above the FULL (H) mark on the dipstick.
+IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
+DO NOT operate with the oil level below the "L" mark or above the "F" mark on the dipstick.